FAQs

 Of course, each project is different and the timeline can vary according to a number of factors, including the content type, the audience, the level of revision requested, etc.

-Time can further be reduced if we hold an existing translation memory for you (because you have used our services before for a similar project and the same language(s)).
+We can further reduce time by maintaining an existing translation memory for you (if you have previously used our services for a similar project and the same language(s)).
 The presence of a translation memory can speed things up thanks to matches and repetitions.

-When you go ahead with a project, we will keep you up to date with the translation schedule, so you know when it will be back and ready for you to use.
+When you go ahead with a project, we will update you with the translation schedule, so you know when it will be back and ready for you to use.

 Translation Tech